Quenched scaling limit of critical percolation clusters on Galton-Watson trees: Background

 We mention two annealed results to which we will make specific reference.
 The first concerns the asymptotics for the tails of the cluster size and has already been stated in \eqref{eqn:annealed size prob convergence}.
 Similarly, letting \textsf{Height}($\C$) denote the height of $\C$, that is, $\sup \{n \geq 0: \bT_n \cap \C \neq \emptyset\}$, it was shown in \cite{Slack} that there exists a constant $\CC \in (0, \infty)$ such that, as $n \to \infty$,

+For any $n \ge 0$, we denote by $Y_n$ the size of the generation of $\mathcal{C}$ at height $n$.
 In the quenched setting, the first relevant result for us is that of Lyons \cite{Lyons_critical_percolation} who showed that $p_c (\bT) = 1/\mu$ almost surely.
 The problem was later studied by Michelen \cite{michelen}, who showed, under some moment conditions, quenched convergence of connection probabilities as well as quenched convergence of the rescaled law of $Y_n$, conditioned on survival (in particular he established the well-known \textit{Yaglom limit}).
 The moment conditions were relaxed in \cite{archer2023quenched} and the scaling limit result was extended to prove convergence of the entire sequence of generation sizes to a continuous state branching process.

 These results are listed in Table \ref{table:annealed quenched}.
 The notable gap in the previous results is GHP convergence of the cluster, which is addressed in the present work.
 Along the way we also obtained quenched convergence of the cluster size tails.